damianmcdonald/elastic-central-logging/README.md

 ## Configuration

-All components of the `elastic-central-logging` project have their respective `conf` folder where configuration files (or output locations) required by the components are defined.
+All components of the `elastic-central-logging` project have their respective `conf` folders where configuration files required by the components are defined.

 ```bash
 ├── elasticalert